pepitz/url-shortener/README.md

 - **PrimeNG**: A UI component library providing a wide array of pre-designed components like tables, buttons, dropdowns, and paginator features that are used throughout the project.
 - **PrimeFlex and PrimeIcons**: PrimeFlex is used for CSS utility classes to enhance the responsiveness and layout flexibility, and PrimeIcons provides a rich set of icons for the interface.
 - **AngularX QR Code**: This library allows us to generate QR codes from URLs dynamically, providing a quick way for users to scan and access shortened links directly.
 - **CORS-Anywhere**: A solution to handle CORS issues when the application is connecting to third-party APIs.
-This solution runs at the same level as the Angular application to ensure cross-origin requests are handled effectively.
+This solution runs alongside the Angular application to ensure cross-origin requests are handled effectively.

 ### Project Setup and Dependencies